-Unlike the conductive human body, insulators prefer to hold on tightly to electrons within them but will lose a few when rubbed upon by other objects, say when shoes repeatedly rub on a carpet.
+They are materials that do not allow free flow of electricity.
+They prefer to hold on tightly to electrons within them but will lose a few when rubbed upon by other objects, say when shoes repeatedly rub on a carpet.

-Popular insulating materials include:
+Popular insulating materials:

 - Pure water